AdobeDocs/analytics-platform.en/help/data-analysis-ai.md

       >[!IMPORTANT]
       >
-      >The Data Insights Agent will be able to reference the included data views sometime during the same day that you enable them in the Admin Console.
+      >The Data Insights Agent can reference the included data views sometime during the same day that you enable them in the Admin Console.

    1. Search for or scroll to the data views that you want to enable, then select the plus icon ![AddCircle](/help/assets/icons/AddCircle.svg) next to the name of each data view.